 Interview with David Suchet

-(Editor’s note: I had the pleasure of speaking to David almost ten year ago.
+(Editor’s note: I had the pleasure of speaking to David almost 15 years ago.
 I had a tough time tracking him down, going through several layers of agents and publicists till a good friend of mine suggested I send a letter to the theater he was performing in on Broadway.
 David called the office and one of the people answering the phone in my office was so awed by having Suchet on the line that she forgot to ask for a call back number.
 He called a few days later and gave me a wonderful interview)

 David Suchet is known to millions of people around the world for his superb portrayal of Agatha Christie’s Belgian detective, Hercule Poirot, in London Weekly Television’s series Poirot, which lasted for six years-from 1988 to 1994.